Foundation Root Barriers FAQs

 Root barriers should be at least 3 feet deep.
 If they do not go at least one foot deeper than the side of your foundation, they will do no good.
 For a standard 3 foot root barrier, the cost is typically around $65.00 per foot with a $1,000 minimum.
 The cost may be higher or lower, depending on the types of trees and how close the trees are to the barrier.

 Absolutely!
 The minimum price for foundation repairs is $3,000.
-The average residential foundation repair costs about $7,500.
-Root barriers are cheaper and less disruptive to install than foundation repairs.
+The average home foundation repair in Fort Worth and Dallas costs about $7,500.
+Foundation root barriers are cheaper and less disruptive to install than foundation repairs.